rh363/apik3s/README.md

 For use this api a client must send http request to the api server. \
 In Request sections you can see all supported request.

-there are four get request for this api.

 ## GET Request

 | request path | request scope |